ketrint/Code4ML/README.md

 `python collect_kernels_from_competitions.py`

 The script does the following:
-- Collects the links to the Kaggle competitions to ‘competitions_ref.csv’
+- Collects the links to the Kaggle competitions to .csv table
 - Runs competition_kernels.sh, which collect kernels information of every competition
 - Collects .csv files with the Kaggle kernels links to `kernel_lists` directory

+Output: 'kernel_lists' directory with the Kaggle kernels links files

 2. Combining  kernels links tables into one .csv table

 `python unite_kernel_lists.py`

-Input: 'kernel_lists' directory
+Input: 'kernel_lists' directory with the Kaggle kernels links files

 Output: .csv table with the links to the Kaggle kernels

 ## Kaggle kernels parsing